 The U.S. economy and the global economy are recovering from a severe recession.
 Factors such as uncertainties in consumer spending, a sustained regional and/or global economic downturn or slow recovery may reduce the demand for our ProBiora3 products.
 Furthermore, challenging economic conditions also may impair the ability of our customers to pay for our commercial products.
 Because consumer spending for our ProBiora3 products can generally be considered a discretionary purchase, we may experience a more negative impact on our business due to these conditions than other companies that do not depend on discretionary spending.
-If demand for our ProBiora3 products or spend more on marketing than budgeted and our revenues, expense levels, and profitability will be materially adversely affected.
+If demand for our ProBiora3 products declines or our customers are otherwise unable to pay for our products, we may be required to offer extensive discounts or spend more on marketing than budgeted and our revenues, expense levels, and liquidity position will be materially adversely affected.